overbaard/multi-repo-ci/README.md

 ### Tailoring build
 By default with what we have seen so far, the tool will generate a workflow file which simply does the following steps for each component:
 * Check out the specified repo + branch
 * Set up the Maven caching
+* Get the branch containing the workflow file and snapshots and overlay those onto the Maven repo
 * Set up Java
-* Determine the version and upload an artifact containing that version
+* Determine the version and store in a job output variable
-* Download the version artifacts for each dependency and set those in environment variables
+* Inspect the other jobs' output variables to get the version of each dependency
 * Run the Maven build.
-This is essentially a `mvn -B install` with adjustments made for the properties for the versions of our dependencies and what we specified in `mavenOpts`
+This is essentially a `mvn -B install` with adjustments made for the properties for the versions of our dependencies, as well as what we specified in `mavenOpts`
+* If it is defined as the `build-job`, push the snapshots built by this build to the branch driving the build
 * Grabbing the logs and surefire reports (but only if the job failed) and add to the shared log artifact

 If a component you know you are going to build a lot has a large testsuite, you can benefit from splitting that up and running it in parallel.
 You do this by adding a `.repo-config/component-jobs/<component-name>.yaml` to your repository.
 When generating the workflow YAML, when the tooling encounters a component in the issue YAML, it looks for a YAML file with the same name in the `.repo-config/component-jobs/` folder.
 If that file is found, it customises the build for that components.

 As an example here is a snippet of the `.repo-config/component-jobs/wildfly-core.yaml` that I use when building `wildfly-core` in the above example:

 ```
 env: